is a writer, speaker, and the founder of WANT: Women Against Negative Talk

 I’m here to tell you that those things that make you feel insecure or ostracized – those things you hide behind a veneer of “Fitting In” – those are gifts and clues to help you be the you YOU were meant to be.

-WANT isn’t a blog and it isn’t a coaching session.
+WANT isn’t a blog and it isn’t a life coaching session.
 It’s a community, it’s an example, it’s a resource and a shot of soul therapy.
 More than anything, it’s a roadmap for you to interpret for yourself and use as you see fit.

 I am not a doctor, psychologist, or nutritionist.
 I’ve been immersed and self-taught in all things wellness and “self help” since age thirteen, and have made it my mission to be as thoroughly knowledgeable as possible since then though writings, workshops, and careful analysis (honestly, I hope to always be learning).